 Laois Local Electoral Area Covid-19 map -darker shaded area reflects higher incidence

-The latest Local Electoral Area (LEA) breakdown published on March 9 on the Covid-19 Ireland data hub covers the 14 days from February 23 to March 8.
+The latest Local Electoral Area (LEA) breakdown published on February 11 on the Covid-19 Ireland data hub covers the period from January 26 to February 8.

 The population of the Portlaoise LEA is 31,794 people with more than 20,000 living in the county town environs.
 It includes Abbeyleix, Ballyroan and Ballinakill.